iamzehan/flowers/README.md

     <localhostserver>/docs

-# Go checkout FastAPI over at https://fastapi.tiangolo.com/tutorial/ to know more about the architecture!
+### Go checkout FastAPI over at https://fastapi.tiangolo.com/tutorial/ to know more about them!